Skip to content

 Scene Graph

 Scene Graph refers to the hierarchical structure of objects placed in 3D space.
-In RedGPU, every Mesh can become a parent of another mesh, and the parent's transformation (position, rotation, scale) is inherited intact by the child.
+In RedGPU, every Mesh can become a parent of another mesh, and the parent's transformation (position, rotation, scale) is inherited by its children.

 1. Mesh Hierarchy

-RedGPU's Mesh is an object with geometry and material, and at the same time, it acts as a container that can hold other meshes.
+RedGPU's Mesh is an object with geometry and material, while simultaneously acting as a container that can hold other meshes.

 • Parent Mesh: A reference point containing child objects.
-If the parent moves, the child moves with it while maintaining its relative distance from the parent.
+If the parent moves, its children move with it, maintaining their relative distance from the parent.

 • Child Mesh: An object belonging to a parent.
-Its x, y, z coordinates are calculated as relative coordinates considering the parent's center point as (0, 0, 0).
+Its x, y, z coordinates are calculated as relative coordinates, with the parent's center point treated as (0, 0, 0).

 You can register a specific mesh as a child of another mesh using the addChild() method of RedGPU.Display.Mesh.